Wood lexicon Wood species

 Terrace wood

 Ipe is the name for the wood of several South American tree species.
-The trees of the subgenus Lapacho in this family produce a very hard and heavy wood of high quality.
+The trees of the Lapacho subgenus in this family produce a very hard and heavy wood of high quality.
 It has a very high resistance to wood-destroying fungi and very good technical properties.
-In terms of dimensional stability and the risk of splintering, Ipe Lapacho is the only wood that can approach the excellent values of teak.
+In terms of dimensional stability and risk of splintering, Ipe Lapacho is the only wood that can come close to the excellent values of teak.

-Due to its high quality, Ipe was heavily farmed in the past.
-The deciduous tree, referred to by the indigenous population as the "tree of life", has already completely disappeared from the primeval forests in many regions.
-The massive impact has prompted some Latin American countries to place the tree under special protection.
+Due to its high quality, Ipe was heavily cultivated in the past.
+The deciduous tree, known as the “tree of life” by the indigenous population, has already completely disappeared from the primeval forests in many regions.
+The massive felling has prompted some Latin American countries to place the tree under special protection.
 However, the majority of countries deny the lapacho tree this special protection, which is why it is still available on the European market.

 So far, no Ipe wood is available that comes from sustainable reforestation projects.
-Therefore, the high demand has a direct impact on the population in the primary forests.
-An alternative to Ipe is the type of wood Cumaru.
+The high demand therefore has a direct impact on the stocks in the primary forests.
+An alternative to Ipe is the wood species cumaru.

 More than just wood

-The inner bark of the lapacho tree has been used to prepare tea since the Incas.
+The inner bark of the lapacho tree has been used to make tea since the Incas.
 It is said to have numerous healing effects.

 Advantages: ✓ best durability ✓ particularly robust and scratch-resistant